iamNoah1/serverless-hello-world/README.md

 # Serverless hello world
-This is an example hello world api created with the serverless framework that runs on AWS Lambda.
+This is an example hello world app created with the serverless framework that runs on AWS Lambda.

 ## Prerequisites